lewagon/dotfiles/01-Ruby/01-Programming-basics/05-Stupid-coaching/README.md

 In this exercise, we will create your own personal coach.
 Unfortunately though, the coach is a little stupid and can only exhibit the following behavior:

-1. If you don't **ask** him something, but just **tell** him something (e.g. `"I met a girl last night"`), he will just answer back `"I don't care, get dressed and go to work!"`
+1. If you don't **ask** him something, but just **tell** him something (e.g. `"I met a girl last night"`), she/he will just answer back `"I don't care, get dressed and go to work!"`
-2. If you ask him something (e.g. `"Can I eat some pizza?"`), he won't be of much help either and he will tell you `"Silly question, get dressed and go to work!"`
+2. If you ask him something (e.g. `"Can I eat some pizza?"`), she/he won't be of much help either and she/he will tell you `"Silly question, get dressed and go to work!"`
-3. The **only** way to get rid of him is to tell him what he wants to hear: `"I am going to work right now!"`.
+3. The **only** way to get rid of him is to tell him what she/he wants to hear: `"I am going to work right now!"`.

 Let's make a comparison between the **real world** and the **code world** on this exercise.